remix-run/remix/docs/tutorials/jokes.md

 - [JavaScript to know for React](https://kentcdodds.com/blog/javascript-to-know-for-react)
 - [The Beginner's Guide to React](https://kcd.im/beginner-react)

+And having a good understanding of [the HTTP API](https://developer.mozilla.org/en-US/docs/Web/HTTP) is also helpful, but not totally required.

 With that, I think we're ready to get started!